General

 The Dublin Unit tends to use circumstantial evidence for the purpose of establishing family unity such as photos, reports issued by the caseworkers, UNHCR’s opinion on application of the Dublin Implementing Regulation, and any relevant information and declarations provided by the concerned persons and family members.

-According to the information provided by the Ministry of Interior, in 2023, the number of realised transfers based on family criteria was 46, out of which 41 were incoming transfers and 5 outgoing transfers.[7]
+According to the information provided by the Ministry of Interior, in 2024, the number of incoming requests related to family unity were 101, and the realised transfers based on family criteria were 48.
+In the outgoing procedure, the requests related to family unity were 8 and the transfers were 3.
+[5]

 Family unity involving unaccompanied minors

-Since 2019, UNHCR Italy together with the social cooperative Cidas run the EFRIS European Family Reunion Innovative Strategies project with the aim of improving the effectiveness of family reunification procedures for unaccompanied foreign minor asylum seekers under the Dublin III Regulation.[10]
-The project staff has drawn up and disseminated Guidelines for operators,[11] containing operating procedure standards and best practices for family reunification of minors under the Dublin III Regulation and Multilingual information leaflets (in Pashto, Tigrinya, Italian, Urdu, Somali, Farsi, English, French, Arabic) aimed at providing unaccompanied minors with information on the right to family unity and on family reunification under the Dublin procedure.[12]
+From 2019 to 2023, UNHCR Italy together with the social cooperative Cidas run the EFRIS European Family Reunion Innovative Strategies project with the aim of improving the effectiveness of family reunification procedures for unaccompanied foreign minor asylum applicants under the Dublin III Regulation.[6]
+The project staff has drawn up and disseminated Guidelines for operators,[7] containing operating procedure standards and best practices for family reunification of minors under the Dublin III Regulation and Multilingual information leaflets (in Pashto, Tigrinya, Italian, Urdu, Somali, Farsi, English, French, Arabic) aimed at providing unaccompanied minors with information on the right to family unity and on family reunification under the Dublin procedure.[8]

 Outgoing procedure involving minors

-3 minors requested reunification with a family member residing in Germany, 3 minors with a family member residing in France and one with a family member residing in Finland.
+3 minors requested reunification with a family member residing in France, 1 minor with a family member residing in Norway and one with a family member residing in Austria.

-Regarding the degrees of kinship, 3 minors applied to be reunited with a parent, 3 minors with a sibling and 2 others with an uncle.[13]
+Regarding the degrees of kinship, 3 minors applied to be reunited with a parent, 1 minor with a sister and another with an aunt.[11]

 Country requested | Number of requests |